-Can a captive insurance agency be unique? – It’s your name on the agency sign paired with the insurance company name and logo.
-But,your sign is exactly like every other agency for your company.
+Is there such a thing as a Unique Captive Insurance Agency? – It’s your name on the agency sign paired with the insurance company name and logo.
+But, your sign is exactly like every other agency for that company.

-Captive insurance agents aren’t usually employees of the insurance company they represent, they’re basically franchise owners.
+Captive insurance agents aren’t exactly employees of the insurance company they represent, they’re basically franchise owners.
 This is not a bad thing.
 It comes with some great perks for the agency owner.

 - Brand recognition because of the national company’s branding and marketing.